Get Your Login Username and Password

 all campuses, including residence halls.

-The WVU.Play network is for gaming consoles and smart devices such TVs, Google Home, Amazon Alexa, AppleTV and Roku.
+The WVU.Play network is for gaming consoles and smart devices such as TVs, Google Home, Amazon Alexa, AppleTV and Roku.
 All these devices must be registered by mac address at mydevices.wvu.edu before connecting to WVU.Play.

 COMPETITIVE GAMERS: Ethernet ports provide higher-quality streaming, less lag time and a more reliable connection than the wireless network for students living in most WVU residence halls in Morgantown and Keyser.
 Each room has a wireless access point on one wall near the ceiling, with three active network connections.
 These are usually labeled Cisco and are the ONLY active internet connections in the room.